progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	#	modified:   benchmarks.rb
 	#

+El archivo benchmarks.rb aparece bajo la cabecera “Modificados pero no actualizados” (“Changed but not updated”) - esto significa que un archivo bajo seguimiento ha sido modificado en el directorio de trabajo, pero no ha sido preparado todavía.
+Para prepararlo, ejecuta el comando `git add` (es un comando multiusos - puedes usarlo para empezar el seguimiento  de archivos nuevos, para preparar archivos, y para otras cosas como marcar como resueltos archivos con conflictos de unión).
+Ejecutamos `git add` para preparar el archivo benchmarks.rb, y volvemos a ejecutar `git status`:

-The benchmarks.rb file appears under a section named “Changed but not updated” — which means that a file that is tracked has been modified in the working directory but not yet staged.
+> The benchmarks.rb file appears under a section named “Changed but not updated” — which means that a file that is tracked has been modified in the working directory but not yet staged.
 To stage it, you run the `git add` command (it’s a multipurpose command — you use it to begin tracking new files, to stage files, and to do other things like marking merge-conflicted files as resolved).
 Let’s run `git add` now to stage the benchmarks.rb file, and then run `git status` again:

 	$ git add benchmarks.rb
 	$ git status